lancenacabuan/Shaliah/README.md

 place[\[46\]](https://ntslibrary.com/Pauls%20Christology%20of%20Divine%20Identity.pdf#:~:text=Jewish%20monotheism%2C%20some%20argue%20that,radical%20break%20with%20Jewish%20monotheism)[\[28\]](https://ntslibrary.com/Pauls%20Christology%20of%20Divine%20Identity.pdf#:~:text=figures%20,was%20therefore%20by%20no%20means). -
 Biblical Unitarianism aligns more comfortably with **Jewish theological categories**.
-It portrays Christianity as adhering to the unipersonal God concept and treating Jesus as Messiah---exalted, yes, but still a human servant of God.
+It portrays Christianity as adhering to the unipersonal God concept and treating Jesus as Messiah–-exalted, yes, but still a human servant of God.
 Historically, groups with Unitarian-like beliefs (Ebionites, Theodotians, Socinians, etc.) were often marginalized as heretical by the dominant church, but their existence demonstrates that